Fireboltofdeath/docs.fireboltofdeath.dev/docs/flamework/additional-modules/components/configuration.md

 * On the server, an error will be thrown if a component is attempted to be created, but the `instanceGuard` fails.
 * On the client, a connection will be created to wait for `DescendantsAdded` & `DescendantsRemoving` until the `instanceGuard` passes.
 This is because instances can be sent to the client in pieces and the whole thing might not have arrived yet.

+Note: Using `instanceGuard` will override the automatically generated guard, which is created when providing the `BaseComponent` with an Instance type!
 ```ts
 interface Guard extends Tool {
     Parent: Workspace